 Whether you are buying a freehold or leasehold property there can always be unforeseen risks.
 That’s why it’s important to get professional advice from a team that will look after your interests at every stage and spot any potential problems before you are committed to the purchase.

-Contact the experienced Property Team at PowellsLaw today for help and advice.
+If you are looking into buying a house, get in contact with the experienced Property Team at PowellsLaw today for help and advice.